krstivoja/fanculo/optimisation-plan/review-plan.md

 1. Missing input validation in several API endpoints
 2. ~~ Inconsistent sanitization patterns across PHP files ~~
 3. Not for now - No rate limiting on API endpoints
-4. Missing nonce verification in some AJAX calls
+4. ~~ Missing nonce verification in some AJAX calls ~~

 ### WordPress Standards Issues

-1. Non-standard block.json structure compared to Gutenberg core
+1. NOT NEEDED - Non-standard block.json structure compared to Gutenberg core
 2. Missing required block supports features
 3. Inconsistent with core block patterns for attributes and metadata
 4. No support for theme.json integration